jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

 <p class="note"><strong>Note:</strong>
-Keep in mind that OQL Indexes are not persistent between restarts (that is, VMware GemFire maintains Indexes in memory only).
+Keep in mind that OQL Indexes are not persistent between restarts (that is, [vmware-gemfire-name] maintains Indexes in memory only).
 An OQL Index is always rebuilt when the node is restarted.
 </p>